 I believe that all children are a product of the systems to which they are exposed.
 As such, I welcome collateral work with parents, teachers, doctors, dietitians, psychiatrists, and other specialists with whom the youth is involved.
 I greatly respect and value the work of other people’s experiences in learning more about a particular child.

-Dr. Girlando writes regularly for the Hope Springs’ Well-Being Blog, and has provided interviews to The Little Hawk, the City High School Newspaper.
-Dr Girlando is a strong believer in the importance of community and providing outreach services to families in the Iowa City, Coralville, and Eastern Iowa areas.
+Dr. Stai writes regularly for the Hope Springs’ Well-Being Blog, and has provided interviews to The Little Hawk, the City High School Newspaper.
+Dr Stai is a strong believer in the importance of community and providing outreach services to families in the Iowa City, Coralville, and Eastern Iowa areas.

 What is a Psy.D.?